Dynamic Facility Location under Cumulative Customer Demand: Literature Review

 Existing works propose diverse demand representations and requirements in terms of complete demand satisfaction.
-Yet, they generally assume that the unmet demand occurring at a time period is ignored in subsequent time periods, thus not impacting the location decisions for the remainder of the planning horizon.
-In many planning contexts, this may be, however, a severe oversimplification of the underlying demand behavior, as unmet demand of one time period may still be important in subsequent time periods.
+Yet, they generally assume that the unmet demand occurring at a time period is ignored in subsequent time periods, thus not impacting location decisions for the remainder of the planning horizon.
+In many planning contexts, this may be, however, a severe oversimplification of the underlying demand behaviour, as unmet demand of one time period may still be important in subsequent time periods.
 For example, in the context of humanitarian supply chains, \cite{daneshvarTwostageStochasticPostdisaster2023} explicitly model the accumulation of unmet demand for first-aid response resources such as medication, shelter and food.
 Demand that has not been satisfied at some time period remains critical.
-It may carry over to future time periods, and, in fact lead to a spread of disease and therefore increase future demand.
+It may carry over to future time periods, and, in fact, lead to a spread of disease and therefore increase future demand.

-One may naturally associate demand accumulation with the concept of inventory, where customer demand accumulates as inventories need more stocking over time \citep[\eg,][]{archettiBranchCutAlgorithmVendorManaged2007,zhangBendersDecompositionApproach2021}.
+One may naturally associate demand accumulation with the concept of inventory, where customer demand accumulates as inventories need more stocking over time \citep[see, \eg,][]{archettiBranchCutAlgorithmVendorManaged2007,zhangBendersDecompositionApproach2021}.
 We highlight, however, that planning problems involving inventories differ considerably from the \ourproblem{}.
-First, the former supposes that the decision maker decides how to conduct inventory restocking (\eg, which clients will have their inventories replenished and how many units will be delivered), whereas the latter assumes that customers are the ones deciding how to satisfy their accumulated demand.
+First, the former supposes that the decision maker decides how to conduct inventory restocking (\eg, which clients to replenish and by how many units), whereas the latter assumes that customers are the ones deciding how to satisfy their accumulated demand.
 Second, the former has hard constraints to guarantee that client inventories are above a minimal level, whereas the latter does not have similar requirements.
-In this sense, existing formulations for these planning prolems involving inventories cannot be used to devise solutions for cumulative customer demand.
+In this sense, existing formulations for these planning problems involving inventories cannot be used to devise solutions for cumulative customer demand.